Armory Square Prize for South Asian Literature in Translation

 Who can apply?

-Any translator of literature written by a South Asian woman author in a language other than English.
+Any translator of literature written by a South Asian author in a language other than English.
 Translators of any nationality and located anywhere in the world are eligible.

 Are previously published translations eligible?